rsb-23/right-to-be-forgotten/README.md

 ## Ideas

 1. Standardizing the url for delete account section across all websites using a **Well-Known URI** like [/delete-account][deleteacc] for easy access.
-It can then be used by various tools like password managers to programatically open account deletion settings.
+It can then be used by various tools like password managers to programatically open `delete account` page.

 [deleteacc]: ../main/delete-account.md